-All U.S. colleges accept the SAT and the ACT.
 The SAT and ACT are offered several times a year.
-At least half of all students take the SAT and/or ACT twice—in the spring of their junior year and in the fall of their senior year.
-Most students improve their score the second time they take it.
+At least half of all students take the SAT and/or ACT twice—in the spring of their junior year and in the fall of their senior year, to try to improve their score.

 Fee waivers are available to students that demonstrate financial need (free and reduced lunch) for both tests.
 Visit your counseling office for testing schedules, test centers and fee waivers.

 What is the difference between the ACT and SAT?

 - Multiple choice tests that measure what a student has learned in English, mathematics, reading, science and an optional writing test.

 - Score is based on the number of correct answers with no penalty for wrong answers.